 A non-psychoactive cannabinoid found in small amounts in the cannabis plant.
 CBV is the second-most abundant cannabinoid behind CBD, though not much is known about its potential benefits.
 More Information

-Usually used to refer to the plant Cannabis Sativa, one of three species of the cannabis plant.
-The other two species are Cannabis Indica and Cannabis Ruderalis.
-Cannabis Sativa is grown for use as marijuana or hemp.
+Usually used to refer to the plant Cannabis Sativa L. Cannabis Sativa L. is grown for use as marijuana or hemp depending on the concentration of Delta-9 THC.
 Broad use of the word cannabis to refer to either marijuana or hemp has become increasingly inaccurate given the very particular legal status of each.

 Controlled Substances Act (CSA) - Federal

 Passed as part of the Comprehensive Drug Abuse Prevention and Control Act of 1970 under President Richard Nixon.
 The CSA classifies certain drugs into five schedules.
 Drugs in Schedule I are the most heavily controlled and are classified as having no accepted medical use and high potential for abuse.
 Drugs in Schedule V are far less restricted and are classified as having a recognized medical use and low potential for abuse.
 The CSA is based in part on the Single Convention on Narcotic Drugs of 1961, a United Nations treaty designed to prohibit the production and supply of certain drugs outside limited exceptions.
 More Information